Lesaloon/TARIC/server/README.md

 - Loads the device public key from a shared fixture (`/fixtures/devices/device.json`) on every request.
 - Verifies the entry's `entry_hash` and signature using the supplied algorithm (Ed25519 supported now).
-- Enforces chaining rules: `previous_entry_hash` continuity and strictly increasing `nonce` per device.
+- Enforces chaining rules: `previous_entry_hash` continuity per device and `nonce` exactly +1 per device per session.
 - Updates in-memory chain state and returns a signed ACK with status `accepted`.
 - On failure, returns an `Ack`-shaped error with `status: "error:<reason>"`.
+ - Persists every received entry (accepted or error) to a JSONL file and exposes a list endpoint.

 ## Fixture format